 Modern-day Matabeleland is divided into three provinces: Matabeleland North, Matabeleland South and Bulawayo, the capital of the region.
 The three provinces are located in the west and south-west of modern-day Zimbabwe, between the Limpopo and Zambezi rivers.

 The region is named after its inhabitants who are collectively referred to as the Ndebele people.
-Other ethnic groups who inhabit parts of Matabeleland include the Tonga, Sotho, Kalanga, Venda among others.
+Other demographic groups who inhabit parts of Matabeleland include the Tonga, Sotho, Kalanga, Venda among others.
 As pointed out in the introduction, it has to be noted too that Mthwakazi is also home to non-Black citizens who include those of European and Asian descent, among others.

 Below are the proposed provinces of an autonomous Mthwakazi